shantoislam6/AutoType.js/README.md

 ### [Live Demo](https://shantoislam6.github.io/AutoType.js/index.html)

-autoType.js is a library that types.
+autoType.js is a library that allows type text automatically.
 Enter in any string, and watch it type at the speed you've set, backspace what it's typed, and begin a new sentence for however many strings you've set.

 ---